 Some specific pre-career change experience ideas:

 - You can create a blog and write about what you are learning.
 Who knows, maybe you can even make some money on the side doing this.
 Affiliate marketing is a real thing.
-In fact, here’s a great course showing how to make money blogging.

 - You can volunteer somewhere.
 Use your newly developed skills at your local church or other non-profit.
 Or perhaps find a small business that could use your assistance and volunteer to work for free.
 You never know, these types of situations sometimes turn into paid engagements… or it could potentially motivate you to decide to work for yourself as a freelancer.

-Maybe consider one step back for three steps forward
+Consider one step back for three steps forward

 This is definitely a challenge, but I did it.
 Others have done it too.